Kantigen/ka-api-docs/README.md

 # install

-First build the docker container.
+The Docker container does not need to be built, it can be downloaded automatically from docker-hub.

+However, if you change (for example package.json) then it can be built thus.

 ```bash
 $ ./build_docker.sh
 ```

-Then run a shell in the container.
+Then run a shell in the container and run the jekyll server

 ```bash
 $ ./run_docker.sh
 root@17d2ed3096e5:/docs# jekyll serve
 ```

+This will expose the jekyll documentation on your local server, port 4000